GarrettHaley/CS-373-DADA/index.md

 ## Week 6 Write Up

 This week's write up will focus on the lecture content created by Ram Venugopalan and Geoffrey Cooper from the Intel security group.
 The material had prereading involving IP/UDP/TCP/TLS to a basic understand of the protocol function and protocol header formats, and the function of the protocol and the handshake in TLS.
+We then went over the Robustness Princple manifesto created by Jonathan Postel which greatly impacted the philosophy behind networking design for the past 30 years.

 ##### Network Security is Needed Because...

 From lecture, the fundamental reasons for network security are to keep dangerous hosts/data out to create a "safe space", prevent critical data exfiltration, network resources theft, critical infrastructure destruction, and espionage.
 Network security can protect hosts with missing internal protections, and find threats out on the network (attacks from the network).
 Some such attacks would be a distributed denial of service attack (DDoS), stack overflow, worms, and botnets.

+##### Robustness Principle Analysis
 <img src="robustness_principle.PNG" alt="hi51" class="inline"/>